ChatFAQ/ChatFAQ/doc/source/introduction.md

 ## Installation

-The system comprises three main components that you need to install:
+The system comprises three main components that you need to set up:

 ![ChatFAQ Components](./_static/images/chatfaq_components.png)